BenitoJD/Agentic_AI/README.md

 - Build and run the **backend** on `http://localhost:8000`
 - Build and run the **frontend** on `http://localhost:5173`
-- Persist the vector store under `backend/data/vector-store` so uploaded documents survive restarts
+- Persist the vector store under `backend/data/vector-store` so uploaded log/metrics files survive restarts

 Make sure you have a `backend/.env` file configured as described below before running compose.